-43. Debarment and Suspension
+46. Debarment and Suspension

-Recipients shall fully comply with the requirements stipulated in Subpart C of 2 CFR Part 180, entitled "Responsibilities of Participants Regarding Transactions" as supplemented by NSF's regulations at 2 CFR Part 2520 (http://www.gpo.gov/fdsys/pkg/CFR-2011-title2-vol1/pdf/CFR-2011-title2-vol1-part2520.pdf).
+Recipients shall fully comply with the requirements stipulated in Subpart C of 2 CFR Part 180, entitled "Responsibilities of Participants Regarding Transactions" as supplemented by NSF's regulations at 2 CFR Part 2520.
 The recipient is responsible for ensuring that any lower tier covered transaction, as described in Subpart B of 2 CFR Part 180, entitled "Covered Transactions," includes a term or condition requiring compliance with Subpart C. The recipient also is responsible for further requiring the inclusion of a similar term or condition in any subsequent lower tier covered transaction.
 The recipient acknowledges that failing to disclose the information required under 45 CFR § 180.335 may result in the termination of the grant, or pursuance of other available remedies, including suspension and debarment.

-44. Resolution of Conflicting Conditions
+47. Resolution of Conflicting Conditions

-Should there be any inconsistency between any special conditions contained in the notice of award and these Grant General Conditions (GC-1), the special conditions in the notice of award shall control.
-Should there be any inconsistency between these Grant General Conditions (GC-1), any special conditions contained in the notice of award, and any NSF solicitation cited or included by reference in the notice of award, the matter should be referred to the cognizant NSF Grants and Agreements Officer for guidance.
+Should there be any inconsistency between any special conditions contained in the award notice and these Grant General Conditions (GC-1), the special conditions in the award notice shall control.
+Should there be any inconsistency between these Grant General Conditions (GC-1), any special conditions contained in award notice, and any NSF solicitation cited or included by reference in the notice of award, the matter should be referred to the cognizant NSF Grants Officer for guidance.